MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-CalendarProcessing.md

 - Email address
 - GUID

+Query-based groups like Dynamic Distribution Groups are not supported.

 You can enter multiple values separated by commas.
 If the values contain spaces or otherwise require quotation marks, use the following syntax: `"Value1","Value2",..."ValueN"`.

 ```yaml